 Luckily, the right digital adoption solution gives companies the means to conduct comprehensive feedback collection and management.
 Pendo Adopt allows teams to leverage the voice of the employee using in-app polls and surveys and then incorporate their feedback into tech decisions and guidance.
 In doing so, they’re helping drive change not only from the top down, but from the bottom up.

 Make your employees happier (and your business stronger)

-There’s no escaping the new reality: Every organization is now a software company.
-If organizations want to solidify their competitive advantage in the market, they have to know what their employees care about—and form a digital transformation strategy built on empathy.
+There’s no escaping the new reality: Every company is now a software company.
+If companies want to solidify their competitive advantage in the market, they have to know what their employees care about—and form a digital transformation strategy built on empathy.